Dylmoco/smoothr/README.md

 ```

 To enable Authorize.net create a row in the `store_integrations` table with
-`provider` set to `authorizeNet` and store your API credentials under the
+`gateway` set to `authorizeNet` and store your API credentials under the
 `settings` column:

 ```json